toddgaunt/toddgaunt/README.md

 - 👋 Hi, I’m @toddgaunt
-- 👀 I’m interested in the natural world
+- 👀 I’m interested in programming langauges and compilers
-- 🌱 I’m currently learning about the history of Christianity
+- 🌱 I’m currently (always) configuring my editor
 - 💞️ I’m looking to collaborate on tools and compilers
 - 📫 You can reach by email